woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

      rm /etc/apt/sources.list.d/opengeo.list

 #.
-Continue above in the :ref:`install.ubuntu.packages.install` section, and use :file:`/var/lib/opengeo/geoserver` as your :guilabel:`GEOSERVER_DATA_DIR`
+Continue above in the :ref:`install.ubuntu.packages.install` section.
+When finished the Boundless Suite install, change your :guilabel:`GEOSERVER_DATA_DIR` to :file:`/var/lib/opengeo/geoserver`.

+   .. note:: When you install Boundless Suite, it will install a sample :guilabel:`GEOSERVER_DATA_DIR`.
+Make sure you update you :guilabel:`GEOSERVER_DATA_DIR` to point to your old data directory - see :ref:`intro.installation.ubuntu.postinstall.geoserver`

 .. _install.ubuntu.packages.list: